splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 Status of configured Troubleshooting MetricSets
 -------------------------------------------------

-Once configured, custom Troubleshooting MetricSets can have the statuses listed in the following table:
+After you've configured custom Troubleshooting MetricSets you can see their status.
+The following table lists all available statuses:

 .. list-table::
    :header-rows: 1